cwilliams145/nmos-grouping/best-practice-natural-grouping.md

 ## Use of Normative Language

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL, "NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119][RFC-2119].

 ## Normative References